 The automotive industry has been working with regulatory bodies to standardize V2X communication.
 The objective being to ensure all stakeholders can manage interoperability between vehicle brands and the road infrastructure to get standardized messages.

 In most countries, governments consider V2X as a critical technology to reduce road fatalities.
 They are pushing the industry to shorten the deployment schedule for the technology.

 For car manufacturers, V2X, and more specifically V2V, is a milestone in the path towards fully autonomous cars.

-They request the user's privacy to be protected and preserved so the journey of drivers cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.
+Regulators request the user's privacy to be protected and preserved, so the drivers' journey cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.